 Where you purchase an asset for your business, you may not be able to fully deduct the cost of the asset in the year acquired.
 However, you can deduct the cost over time.
 The rate and timing of the deduction is determined by the CCA class of the asset purchased.

 Motor vehicle may belong to class 10.1 or 10.
-Passenger vehicles belong to class 10.1, which have a $30,000 limit to how much can be deducted.
+Passenger vehicles belong to class 10.1, which have a $30,000 limit (for 2021) to how much can be deducted.
 As such, if the business purchases a passenger vehicle for more than this amount, the full deduction will not be allowed.
 Motor vehicles belong to class 10 and may be depreciated over time for the full cost.
 The tax definition of a motor vehicle and a passenger vehicle are different and should be considered when including a vehicle for purchase in your business.

 Documentation of costs related to the vehicle will also be important.
 A personal use calculation may be necessary.
 To appropriately defend your tax positon, CRA appreciates actual receipts and a mileage log.
 The total receipts are multiplied by the actual percentage of total mileage used for business purposes to determine the business deduction verses the personal use of the vehicle.